Real-4339/UDTP/Documentation/doc2.typ

 facilitates the emission and reception of events.
 I found this pattern highly effective and wished to incorporate it into my work.

-Additionally, I drew inspiration from the core principles of libuv, V8, and Go.
+Additionally, the writer drew inspiration from the core principles of libuv, V8, and Go.
 In particular, I sought to implement a design similar to Node.js in Python.
-To achieve this, I developed my own GO \(Generic Object), choosing a simplified `v4` version as an alternative to the more intricate V8 engine.
+To achieve this, was developed my own GO \(Generic Object), choosing a simplified `v4` version as an alternative to the more intricate V8 engine.
 This choice was made to strike a balance between the efficiency of V8 and the complexity associated with it.

-Rather than relying on libuv, I employed the selectors library, specifically utilizing the DefaultSelector.
-It’s important to note that, in contrast to libuv’s asynchronous features, I opted for the synchronous version of selectors.
+Rather than relying on libuv, the author employed the selectors library, specifically utilizing the DefaultSelector.
+It’s important to note that, in contrast to libuv’s asynchronous features, me personally opted for the synchronous version of selectors.
 This decision was driven by the specific nature of my application, which involves a singular socket and doesn’t necessitate asynchronous functionality.